HKudria/RSClone-MonkeyType/README.md

 - MaterialUi - for styling some components
 - Simple keyboard - for showing helpfully keyboard
 - NodeJs - for [back-end](https://github.com/HKudria/rsCloneBackend)
+- Nivo/pie - for generating a pie chart from an array of data
+- React-typing-game-hook-v2 - for creating typing game functionality
+- Vite

 ## Available Scripts